A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Convergence of the SIPF-PIC method

 \begin{remark} The presented error analysis critically relies on the non-blow-up assumptions embedded in the framework.
-In scenarios where solutions develop singularities or lose regularity (e.g., near a delta-type blow-up), the square-integrability condition and the smoothness requirement in Assumption \ref{as} fail to hold. \end{remark}
+In scenarios where solutions develop singularities or lose regularity (e.g., near a delta-type blow-up), the square-integrability condition and the smoothness requirement in Assumption \ref{as} no longer hold. \end{remark}

-\section{Numerical Experiments}
+\section{Numerical experiments}

-This section presents numerical validation and application of the SIPF-PIC framework.
-We first establish convergence properties through systematic analysis of particle-grid resolution dependencies, followed by\\ demonstrations of the framework's capacity to resolve finite-time blow-up dynamics.
+This section presents numerical results to validate the convergence analysis and demonstrate the performance of the SIPF-PIC method.
+We first establish convergence properties through systematic analysis of particle-grid resolution dependencies, followed by demonstrations of the framework's capacity to resolve finite-time blow-up dynamics.

 The section is organized as follows.
-Subsection \ref{subsec:rad} quantifies algorithmic convergence through error analysis relative to particle count \( P \) and grid resolution \( H \) per dimension, and subsequently compares computational performance using identical Keller-Segel parameters.
+Subsection \ref{subsec:rad} quantifies algorithmic convergence through error analysis with respect to the particle number \( P \) and grid resolution \( H \) per dimension, and subsequently compares computational performance using identical Keller-Segel parameters.
 Building on these foundations, Subsection \ref{subsec:critical_mass} verifies the theoretical threshold \( M_{\text{critical}} = 8\pi \) in 2D elliptic systems and identifies an empirical threshold in 3D parabolic systems.
-We then explore blow-up dynamics: Subsection \ref{subsec:tetra} reveal three mass-dependent phases in tetrahedral symmetric systems—subcritical dispersion, intermediate unified blowup, and supercritical multi-stage singularity formation.
-Finally, Subsection \ref{subsec:ring_blowup} demonstrate radial concentration into singular ring structures with post-collapse instabilities.
+We then explore blow-up dynamics: Subsection \ref{subsec:tetra} reveals three mass-dependent phases in tetrahedral symmetric systems, including subcritical dispersion, intermediate unified blowup, and supercritical multistage singularity formation.
+Finally, Subsection \ref{subsec:ring_blowup} demonstrates radial concentration into singular ring structures that exhibit post-collapse instabilities.